 I used 1/2 cup of sugars to 1 tsp of matcha & 2 tsp of Jojoba oil.

 Just place everything into your mixing bowl and stir until it’s all combined!

 Matcha Powder Provided by Kiss Me Organics – Purchase yours HERE!

 I recommend Mountain Rose Herbs & Starwest Botanicals for all of your herbal healing needs!
-For my Canadian Friends, you can purchase your oils at Harmonious Mind.
+Harmonious Mind is also a great Canadian supplier of essential oils and other great things.
 You can purchase any extra supplies over at Amazon.ca.
 Images Edited using PicMonkey.
 Some of the links here are affiliate sites. & Please also see my disclaimer.
 Thanks Friends.